-There is a lot of talk during the holiday season about gratitude.
-We’re told to be grateful for small things, for the love we have in our lives, for our health, for a sunrise or sunset; etc. How do we connect to this grateful feeling?
+There is a lot of talk about gratitude during every holiday season.
+We’re told to be grateful for small things, for the love we have in our lives, for our health, for a sunrise or sunset, etc. But how do we connect to this grateful feeling?
 Most people are bogged down with stresses and tensions, so gratitude for the small things feels fleeting.

 Any of these moments might evoke feelings within you that are warm, comforting, relaxing or joyful.
 These moments are ones that you might feel grateful for when you stop and remember them, or relate them to a friend.
 Stop for a moment and allow yourself to reflect on a moment that you really enjoyed.
 Allow yourself to go back to that moment in time when, if only for that moment, you were completely and fully there.
 Bring in each of your senses: breathe in the smell of that moment, taste the moment, see where you were, feel the warmth flow through your body.
 Can you taste it?
 Just sit and connect to that time and place.
 Relive that time.

 Now that you’re becoming aware of what gratitude feels like, your system starts to recognize and become aware of these moments as they are happening.

-1. Acknowledge that your desired outcome is to be open to feeling gratitude.
+- Acknowledge that your desired outcome is to be open to feeling gratitude.
 This sets your intention for each day, and as you live more consciously, your awareness of gratitude increases.

 - Take a slow, deep breath prior to each activity, and during each new activity.
 This will help you connect more consciously to your feelings, thus increasing your awareness of feeling grateful, and speeding up how quickly you become aware of it as it happens.